Legislative Agenda

 Reducing Federal Data Collection Requests

-We understand the importance of data, but also recognize that the pandemic is not behind us and urge the Department to limit the scope of data requested to ensure we are reporting the most basic and critical information necessary for civil rights compliance and fiscal accountability.
+We understand the importance of data and urge the Department to limit the scope of data requested to ensure we are reporting the most basic and critical information necessary for civil rights compliance and fiscal accountability.

 Receive legislative and regulatory actions direct to your inbox